Zeldoriz/CA-MUA-Public/README.md

 - **Portfolio Gallery**: Displays a collection of makeup work with high-quality images.
 - **Service Information**: Details of the makeup services provided.
 - **Contact Links**: Simple and fast way to allow potential clients to connect with the makeup artist.
-  Note: Client contact links have been disabled in favor of client anonimity.
+- Note: Client's contact links have been disabled in favor of client anonimity.

 ## Installation